A generalization of $q$-deformation of graphic arrangements to simplicial complexes: Preliminary

 \begin{theorem}[Terao \cite{terao1980arrangements}] Let $H \in \mathcal{A}$, $\mathcal{A}' \coloneqq \mathcal{A} \setminus {H}$ and $\mathcal{A}^H \coloneqq \{L \cap H \mid L \in \mathcal{A}'\}$.
 Then any two of the following imply the third: \begin{enumerate} \item $\mathcal{A}$ is free with $\exp(\mathcal{A}) = (d_1, d_2 , \cdots, d_{\ell-1}, d_{\ell})$. \item $\mathcal{A}'$ is free with $\exp(\mathcal{A}') = (d_1, d_2 , \cdots, d_{\ell-1}, d_{\ell}-1)$. \item $\mathcal{A}^H$ is free with $\exp(\mathcal{A}^H) = (d_1, d_2 , \cdots, d_{\ell-1})$. \end{enumerate} \end{theorem}

 Note that the subarrangement of a free arrangement can be non-free \cite{edelman1993counterexample}.
 For more general discussion on freeness, see also \cite{dimca2017hyperplane}.

 In general, supersolvability implies freeness but the inverse is false.
 We say that a central arrangement $\mathcal{A}$ is inductively free if it can be constructed by using only the addition theorem from the empty arrangement.
-Every supersolvable arrangement is inductively free \cite{jambu1984free-aim} but we can easily find a free arrangement which is not inductively free \cite[Example 4.59]{orlik1992arrangements}.
+Every supersolvable arrangement is inductively free \cite{jambu1984free-aim} and inductively free arrangement is also free.
+Conversely, we can find free but not inductively free arrangements and also inductively free but not supersolvable arrangements\cite{orlik1992arrangements}.

 In this thesis, we will focus on graphic arrangement, the arrangement associated to a graph.

 \begin{definition} Let $G=([\ell], E)$ be a simple graph on $\ell$ vertices, the graphic arrangement $\mathcal{A}_G$ is defined by